 Trails can be pathways for a lot more than just people.
 Weeds often spread along trails and then to adjacent un-infested areas.
 You can help prevent this from happening by always staying on designated trails, avoiding weed-infested areas, and by not picking or transporting plants when hiking in the Seashore.
 Pack out all trash.
 Just because some trash—apple cores, orange seeds, etc.—is “natural” or organic, doesn’t mean it can be left behind.
 Please be sure to pack out all trash.
 While most domestic fruit and vegetable species are not invasive, some can germinate and become pests.
 Food sources associated with people can turn wild animals into habituated, problem animals.

 Campfires are prohibited throughout most of the Seashore and are only allowed on beaches, if you have obtained a Beach Fire Permit from a park Visitor Center or ranger.
 Common sense will tell you that campfires can be dangerous and potentially harmful in more ways than one.
 In addition to the threat of wildfire, firewood brought from elsewhere can harbor organisms that can be very destructive.
 This includes the fungal-like disease Sudden Oak Death that kills several species of native trees.
-You can help prevent the spread of this disease and other harmful organisms by only bringing pine or almond to the park to use as firewood.
+You can help prevent the spread of this disease and other harmful organisms by not transporting wood from outside of West Marin—wait until you are in West Marin before purchasing firewood.

 Although many people know that pets are prohibited throughout much of the National Seashore, they probably never imagine the danger domestic animals can pose to wildlife.
 Diseases carried by domestic animals can spread to wild animals, or vice versa.
 A variety of wild animals are sensitive to disease, and pets and their droppings can spread pathogens and cause other problems for wildlife.
 Even vaccinated and apparently healthy animals can be carriers of diseases that are potentially lethal to wildlife.
 Although few pet owners like to leave their pets at home, this is probably the best way of avoiding the temptation to take your pet to locations at Point Reyes where they are not permitted.